darkfeline/dantalian/doc/dev/fuse.rst

 .. method:: chmod(path, mode)
    :noindex:

-   If `path` is outside or tagged, forward to OS.
-If `path` is a node, the operation is invalid and raises EINVAL.
+   If `path` is in real or tag space, forward to OS.
+If `path` is in virtual space, the operation is invalid and raises EINVAL.

 .. method:: chown(path, uid, gid)
    :noindex:

-   If `path` is outside or tagged, forward to OS.
-If `path` is a node, the operation is invalid and raises EINVAL.
+   If `path` is in real or tag space, forward to OS.
+If `path` is in virtual space, the operation is invalid and raises EINVAL.

 .. method:: create(path, mode)
    :noindex:

-   If `path` is outside or tagged, forward to OS.
-If `path` is tagged, additionally add its tags.
-If `path` is a node, the operation is invalid and raises EINVAL.
+   If `path` is in real or tag space, forward to OS.
+If `path` is in tag space, additionally tag it accordingly.
+If `path` is in virtual space, the operation is invalid and raises EINVAL.

 .. method:: getattr(path, fh=None)
    :noindex:

-   If `path` is outside or tagged, forward to OS.
-If `path` is a node, get attributes from node.
+   If `path` is in real or tag space, forward to OS.
+If `path` is in virtual space, get file attributes from the node.

 .. method:: getxattr()
    :noindex: